Keep Going - La Historia Continúa

 Portrait of Gustavo Adolfo 1862 oil on canvas by Valeriano Dominguez Béquer

 As you can imagine, I read a lot of poetry.
-Julio Florez, Jose Asunción Silva, Mario Benedetti, Julio Cortázar, Federico García Lorca, and of course Gustavo Adolfo Bécquer, a man I fell madly in love with because of the portrait his brother painted.
+Julio Florez, Jose Asunción Silva, Mario Benedetti, Jaime Sabines, Federico García Lorca, and of course Gustavo Adolfo Bécquer, a man I fell madly in love with because of the portrait his brother painted.
 As they say, love has no timetable or date in any calendar.
-And while I was singing the part from “Gitana” the song by Willie Colon, which is by the poet in question, I thought…
+And while I was singing the part from “Gitana” the song by Willie Colon, which is by the poet in question, and I was learning to dance salsa I thought…

 Como se podrán imaginar leía mucha poesía.
-Julio Florez, Jose Asunción Silva, Mario Benedetti, Julio Cortázar, Federico García Lorca y por supuesto Gustavo Adolfo Bécquer, hombre del que me enamore perdidamente por el retrato que pinto su hermano.
+Julio Florez, Jose Asunción Silva, Mario Benedetti, Jaime Sabines, Federico García Lorca y por supuesto Gustavo Adolfo Bécquer, hombre del que me enamore perdidamente por el retrato que pinto su hermano.
 Como dicen por ahi, el amor no tiene horario ni fecha en el calendario.
-Y mientras cantaba el fragmento en “Gitana” la canción de Willie Colon que es del poeta en cuestión, yo pensaba…
+Y mientras cantaba el fragmento en “Gitana” la canción de Willie Colon que es del poeta en cuestión, y aprendía a bailar salsa yo pensaba…

 Susurros